oracle/terraform-provider-oci/website/docs/d/golden_gate_deployments.html.markdown

 * `system_tags` - The system tags associated with this resource, if any.
 The system tags are set by Oracle Cloud Infrastructure services.
 Each key is predefined and scoped to namespaces.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{orcl-cloud: {free-tier-retain: true}}`
 * `time_created` - The time the resource was created.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
 * `time_updated` - The time the resource was last updated.
 The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.
+* `time_upgrade_required` - The date the existing version in use will no longer be considered as usable and an upgrade will be required.
+This date is typically 6 months after the version was released for use by GGS.
+The format is defined by [RFC3339](https://tools.ietf.org/html/rfc3339), such as `2016-08-25T21:10:29.600Z`.